 Staircase & Landings

 The first and second floors are accessed by a large Victorian staircase with 38 steps from the ground floor to the second floor.

-The first floor is accessed by 21 steps from the ground floor, up 3 flights split by 2 half landings.
-First flight is 11 steps, then a small landing, 3 steps then a landing, 7 steps then the main landing to the bedrooms (Hollerday, Myrtleberry, Summerhouse and Countisbury).
+The first floor is accessed by 21 steps from the ground floor, up 3 flights split by 2 half-landings.
+The first flight is 11 steps, then a small landing, 3 steps then a landing, 7 steps then the main landing to the bedrooms (Hollerday, Myrtleberry, Summerhouse and Countisbury).

-The Second floor is accessed by 16 steps from the first floor, up 3 flights split by 2 half landings.
-First flight is 6 steps, then a small landing, 3 steps then a landing, 7 steps then the main landing to the bedrooms (Kipscombe and The Cleaves).
+The second floor is accessed by 16 steps from the first floor, up 3 flights split by 2 half-landings.
+The first flight is 6 steps, then a small landing, 3 steps then a landing, 7 steps then the main landing to the bedrooms (Kipscombe and The Cleaves).